jj-for-everyone/jj-for-everyone.github.io/src/remote.md

 The command `jj bookmark create` expects a name (`main`) and a commit to which the bookmark should point.
 We identify the commit by its change ID (`--revision mkmqlnox`).
+For our purposes, the word "revision" is a synonym for "commit".
 The flag `--revision` can also be abbreviated as `-r`.
 Let's check the result with `jj log`: